GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: Introduction

 \section{Introduction}

-Communication network engineering in enterprise environments is largely a complex, time-consuming, and error-prone manual process, necessitating large IT, NetOps, and engineering teams.
-It involves designing network topologies, mapping existing networks, configuring components according to policies, adhering to network security best practices, and more.
-These tasks have become more challenging as the heterogeneity and complexity of modern enterprise network architectures have increased~\cite{houidi2022neural}.

-Industry and academia have been working on simplifying and automating network engineering workflows.
+Communication network engineering in enterprise environments is a complex, time-consuming, and error-prone process that relies heavily on large IT, NetOps, and network engineering teams.
+As modern enterprise network architectures have become more diverse and complex, these tasks have emerged as even more challenging~\cite{houidi2022neural}.
+Researchers from academia and industry have attempted to simplify and automate network engineering workflows.
 One notable approach is \acf{IBN}~\cite{leivadeas2022survey} which aims to serve as a bridge between high-level network requirements, commonly referred to as intents, and low-level implementations.
-Originally, \ac{IBN} frameworks relied on a formal language to express intents and provided tools for optimizing the network configurations to satisfy them~\cite{beckett2016don}.
-Later approaches incorporated \ac{NLP} tools to reduce the formality, further assisting network engineers~\cite{jacobs2021hey,wang2023making}.
-Inspired by advancements in co-pilots for programming, such as GitHub Copilot~\cite{GitHubCopilot} and Amazon CodeWhisperer~\cite{Amazon}, researchers have proposed co-pilots and recommendation systems to assist network engineers in configuring network devices~\cite{zhao2023confpilot,guo2023configreco}.
+Originally, \ac{IBN} frameworks relied on formal languages to express intents and provided tools for optimizing network configurations to satisfy them~\cite{beckett2016don}.
+Later approaches incorporated \ac{NLP}-based methods to reduce the formality, further assisting network engineers~\cite{wang2024netconfeval,jacobs2021hey}.

-However, most research on network engineering automation has concentrated on configuration synthesis (see \cref{sec:related:conf,sec:related:llm}), often overlooking the preliminary task of network topology design.
-Wang et al.~\cite{wang2024netconfeval} indicated that adding information such as network topology images could provide further context for the generation of network configurations.
-This, in turn, requires \ac{VQA} capabilities to process the images. (see \cref{sec:related:visual})
+Inspired by advances in the use of co-pilots for programming, such as GitHub Copilot\footnote{https://github.com/features/copilot} researchers are examining how co-pilots and recommendation systems can be tailored to assist network engineers in network device configuration~\cite{guo2023configreco,zhao2023confpilot}.
+However, despite recent advances, much of the research on network engineering automation has mainly focused on configuration synthesis, often overlooking the essential task of network topology design.
+Engineers testify that whiteboards, though imperfect, are vital for network design\footnote{https://rule11.tech/the-white-board-and-the-simulation/}.
+Moreover, Wang et al.~\cite{wang2024netconfeval} suggested that including information such as network topology images, could provide valuable context for generating network configurations.
+We streamline \ac{IBN} processes by enabling topology sketches and images to serve directly as network specifications.

+In this paper, we introduce \textit{GeNet}, a network engineering co-pilot, and explore how to harness state-of-the-art tools to streamline network engineering workflows in enterprise environments. \textit{GeNet} leverages multimodal \acp{LLM} to interpret network topology images and device configurations, enabling updates that align with user intents. \textit{GeNet} includes three key modules: the \emph{Topology Understanding} module, the \emph{Intent Implementation} module and an automatic \ac{LLM}-based evaluation framework, capable of evaluating intent implementation quality with significant correlation to human evaluation.